-□ Untitled1.msa ⊠ Ruler To display data tracks See the topic Tracks panel .
+Ruler To display data tracks See the topic Tracks panel .
 To display search results for previous query (in a single job with multiple queries) Use the Previous query tool ().
 To display search results for the next query (in a single job with multiple queries) Use the Next query tool (➡).
 To filter results from a sequence search Use the Filter results tool ($\overline{\mathbb{Y}}$).
 Filtering for this situation is described here .
 To filter results from a text search Use the Filter results tool ($\overline{\mathbb{Y}}$).
 Filtering for this situation is described here .
 To add sequences or matches Use the Add sequences or matches tool ().
 Sequences are added back into the host application, not the job's document.
 To launch the Search Online dialog Use the Change search strategy tool ().
 See Search for Sequences Online for details.
 To save the search job to disk Use the Save as tool ().
 To export data from the view Use the Export data tool (), described in the topic Export data from the Text, Table or Pairwise views .
 To export an image of the alignment Use the Export alignment as image tool (in the upper right corner of the view.
 Images can be saved in PDF (.pdf), PowerPoint (.pptx), PNG (.png) or JPEG (.jpg) formats.
-To show the active view in full-screen mode Use the View > Full Screen command or the the Full screen tool at the bottom right corner of the view.
-To exit full screen mode Press the Esc key or use the Exit full screen tool (a) at the bottom of the full-screen view.
-To configure the number and location of visible views.
-Use the View > Change layout command or the Change layout tool (image varies) in the bottom right corner of the view.
-The following options are available:
+To change the layout of the view or what is displayed in it See Customize the look and layout .